Join Our Team

 Surgical Team Management and Patient Translation

-The Hospitalito hosts a number of surgical teams for brief visits or “jornadas” throughout the year.
-The fellow assists with surgical team management and translates for patients that do not speak Spanish.
+The Hospitalito hosts a number of surgical brigades throughout the year.
+The fellow assists with surgical team management and translates for physicians or patients that do not speak Spanish.

 - Excellent written and verbal communication in English, including public speaking